adnanhaq30/blog/_posts/2022-03-01-CORS-Misconfigrations.md

 ```

-In this case the actual request is originated from `example.com` and so the browser decided the make the follwoing pre-flight request which contains information that the origin example.com wants to send a HTTP Delete Request to the server.
-In return the server Responsds with `Access-Control-Allow-Origin: example.com` which indicates that origin `example.com` is allowed to make the following HTTP Request types mentioned in the `Access-Control-Allow-Methods` header which is  PUT,DELETE,PATCH,GET,POST,HEAD in this case.
+In this case the actual request is originated from `example.com` and so the browser decided the make the above mentioned pre-flight request which contains information that the origin example.com wants to send a HTTP Delete Request to the server.
+In return the server Responsds with `Access-Control-Allow-Origin: example.com` which indicates that origin `example.com` is allowed to make the following HTTP Request types mentioned in the `Access-Control-Allow-Methods` header which is  PUT,DELETE,PATCH,GET,POST,HEAD.

 If any of the information in the response headers does not match the actual parameters of the request, the browser will not send the actual request, thus preventing unwanted side-effects from the server receiving the cross-origin request.